GeoBlacklight Overview - Part 1 - GeoBlacklight Workshop"

 - GeoMonitor - a WMS service monitor that provides atomic updates to Solr

-Worth mentioning is a new effort, OpenGeoMetadata, which aims to share geospatial metadata in an open and collaborative way.
-Instead of focusing on building an application that must be deployed at multiple institutions, OpenGeoMetadata uses Github as a common, highly available repository.
-Using Github as a platform allows for software development to focus on conversion tools and harvesting tools.
+Worth mentioning is a collaborative effort, OpenGeoMetadata, which aims to share geospatial metadata in an open way.
+Instead of focusing on building an application that must be deployed at multiple institutions, OpenGeoMetadata uses GitHub as a common, highly available repository.
+Using GitHub as a platform allows for software development to focus on conversion tools and harvesting tools.

 OpenGeoMetadata builds on the groundwork laid by the OpenGeoPortal Metadata Working group.